 Students have officially entered the last few days of summer vacation.
 With back-to-school just around the corner, your family may be starting to prepare for the new school year.
-While there are many things to keep in mind, your student’s health should be at the top of the list, and that’s why taking our kids to playgrounds with playground markings can be good for them to stay active.
+While there are many things to keep in mind, your student’s health should be at the top of the list.
 Research shows that students who are physically and mentally healthy tend to do better in school both socially and academically.
-To help you prepare your student for a successful school year, here are 5 healthy back to school tips:
+Here are 5 healthy back to school tips to help you prepare your student for a successful school year:

 1. Set a Routine: Building a routine not only provides structure and comfort for your child, but it also encourages healthy habits they can practice for a lifetime.
 Here are a few examples of what your child’s routine could include:

 - Prepare for school the night before; for example, pack a nutritious lunch, pick out your clothes, and brush your teeth.

 - A set bedtime and wake-up time.
 Keep in mind that your child should be sleeping 8-13 hours per night (this amount varies with age).

 - A list of tasks that your child should complete in the morning before leaving for school.
 For example, you might ask your child to get dressed, brush their hair and teeth, and wash their hands before breakfast.

 Routines are often lost during the summer months.
 To avoid the shock of starting a new routine on the first day of school, begin easing into one 1-2 weeks before school begins.

 2. Promote Healthy Eating Habits: Nutrition plays an important role in health and development.
 Consider using the following suggestions to guide you in ensuring your child is receiving the nutrients they need to function and learn their best.

 - Your child’s meals should include at least 50% fruits and veggies, 25% protein foods (meat or plant-based), and 25% whole grains.